vega/vega-lite/site/docs/transform/lookup.md

 ### Lookup Selection

-The secondary data reference (set with `from`) canalso be a selection name reference.
+The secondary data reference (set with `from`) can also be a selection parameter name.

-{% include table.html props="selection" source="LookupSelection" %}
+{% include table.html props="param" source="LookupSelection" %}

 #### Example: Interactive Index Chart